Valoneria/ha-desk/README.md

 ### Sensor Details

 #### Status Sensor
-- Shows "online" when the application is running
+- Shows "online" when the application is running and connected to MQTT
-- Shows "offline" when the application is closed
+- Shows "offline" when the application is closed or disconnected from MQTT
+- Automatically detects network disconnections and computer shutdowns
 - Updates every 30 seconds

 #### System Info Sensor